vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/George-Goering.md

 * The way that the links span the entire page is rough, and the text is very small
 * Folder names are all the way over to the left of the page even though the names are very short
+* I don't think that requiring the user to paste in a URL is the right choice, at least it wasn't obvious the first time I used the app - but it's cool that it automatically shortens it
+* The URL validation seems to work, but it would be nice to have some feedback to the user to say why it's not valid

 ## Data Persistence with SQL Database